2016 chestnut Quarter Horse mare

 Fancy and her herdmates were seized by Animal Control after being starved and neglected by their owner.
 Fancy and her friends Glory and Justin, were signed over to SAFE on March 13, 2018.
 They came from the same place as Roscoe and Teddi, who were also taken away from their owner by animal control.
 We believe that Fancy was sired by Bowie, the Haflinger stud who was also seized from the property.
 After regaining her health and good weight, Fancy was saddled at SAFE and worked lightly in the roundpen.
 She was turned out for the summer and brought back to SAFE in the fall to be started under saddle.

-Fancy has recovered from starvation to fill out as an athletic and curious mare.
-SAFE Horsemanship volunteers prepared for riding and she was started without any problems.
+Fancy is an athletic and curious mare.
+SAFE Horsemanship volunteers prepared her well for riding and she was started without any problems.
 She’s uncomplicated, trusting, and has a great work ethic.
 This is a VERY nice mare with great confirmation and a bright future.
-She is currently available only to homes with experience with young green horses.
-Her adoption fee will increase with training.